Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: Markov Chain Monte Carlo Algorithm

-The parameter $\tau$ is a placeholder to explain the proposal as a path.
+where $\tau$ is a placeholder describing the proposal path.
+The mass matrix $\mathbf{M}$ is crucial for performance.
 This approach does improve the acceptance rates for sampling posterior draws for the Ising model parameters.
 However, it often got stuck in flat areas of the likelihood.

-The Riemann Manifold Adjusted Hamiltonian Monte Carlo (RMAHMC) method used in this work is simply an extension of the traditional HMC sampling using principles from the MALA algorithm to incorporate the geometry of a Riemann manifold (\citealt{Girolami_Calderhead_2011}).
-This adaptation allows for efficient sampling of high-dimensional parameter spaces, making it particularly useful in Bayesian statistics.
-In its simplest form it uses the metric tensor $G(\cdot)$ as the prior variance of the momentum parameters, $p \sim N(0,G(\bm{\t}))$, instead of the mass matrix $\mathbb{M}$.
-This does complicate the sampling because the distribution for the momentum parameters is now a function of the parameters.
+We use the Riemannian Manifold Adjusted HMC (RMAHMC) extension \citep{Girolami_Calderhead_2011}, which sets $\mathbf{M} = \mathbf{G}(\bm{\theta})$, allowing the algorithm to adapt to the local geometry of the target distribution.
+This adaptation allows for efficient sampling of high-dimensional parameter spaces, making it particularly useful in our study.

 This combination of MALA and HMC sampling was much more consistent than either on its own and led to good sampling, but it often took several millions of draws to converge.
 To speed up the algorithm, we adopted a hybrid model with adaptive Metropolis-Hastings.
-Essentially, the algorithm alternated between a RMAHMC draw and a AMH draw.
+Essentially, the algorithm alternates between a RMAHMC draw and a AMH draw.
 The RMAHMC draws have a more controllable acceptance depending on $\varepsilon$ but moves very slowly and sometimes even in the wrong direction in certain parts of the likelihood while searching for the correct posterior space for convergence.
 The AMH draws can make larger jumps which are almost always rejected, but in many cases have helped find posterior convergence in a fraction of the samples.
-Algorithm \ref{algorithm} details the full method.